 Instead of waiting for your customers to come to you, draw them in with thoughtful planning and powerful content; or what we call an Inbound Marketing Strategy.
 Be constantly on the look out for new and fresh ways to provide an integrated experience for your fans.
 Google is loving (and rewarding) amazing and unique content including blogs, white papers, and Ebooks.
 You’ll rank higher in search engine results if your content is based around sought after keywords.
 For example, using our highly insightful nerd technology, we know that “posts that generate Facebook leads” is a hot keyword; and perhaps exactly why you ended up right here, on this blog.
 A little food for thought…

-This post from California Family Fitness is great because it contains a link to a complete meal plan.
-But what’s even better is in addition to the blog post, visitors can see links to even more helpful material like the Healthy Grocery Checklist download:
+This post from Gold's Gym SoCal is great because it contains a link to information on the benefits of Yoga, plus Yoga moves and classes.
+But what’s even better is in addition to the blog post, visitors can see links to even more helpful material like the 21-Day Yoga Transformation download:

 We take our clients and their marketing goals seriously and would love to speak with you about how WindFarm Marketing can help create a more aggressive and effective approach to your social media marketing.
 Let’s chat today!